Niclashpunkt/python_scripts/README.md

 # python_scripts
-This repo holds some python scripts I wrote as part of the Technological Basics 1 course.
+This repo holds some python scripts I wrote as part of the Technological Basics course of the Major Digital Media at the Leuphana University.